OMICRON3069/apnicsort/ReadMe.md

-# A Util to Sort APNIC Address
+# An Util to Sort APNIC Address

 Basicly, this program can deal with the list downloaded from http://ftp.apnic.net/apnic/stats/apnic/delegated-apnic-latest